A Brief History

 And by all means, LOVE YOUR PETS!
 If you find yourself too busy to properly care for your animal buddy (buddies), please do not neglect them (you may find yourself on the local news or some sad commercial on television), and instead find someone who wants them.
 If that is too much trouble, contact your local animal shelter.

-Questions for Students (and others): While we are convinced that Basset Hounds and Dachshunds are the greatest pets in the world, we welcome you to nominate the breed or species you believe is the best pet.
-If you have a favorite pet story, please tell us.
+Question for students (and subscribers): While we are convinced that Basset Hounds and Dachshunds are the greatest pets in the world, we welcome you to nominate the breed or species you believe is the best pet.
+If you have a favorite pet story, please tell us in the comments section below this article.

 Your readership is much appreciated!